bonds/bonds.github.io/content/posts/recipes/2022-07-14-chocolate-chip-ice-cream.md

 Scrape out seeds.
 Combine vanilla beans, seeds, cream, milk, sugar, corn syrup, and salt in double boiler.
-Heat, stirring occassionally, until mixture is steaming steadily, 5-10 minutes, 175 F.
+Heat, stirring occassionally, until mixture is steaming steadily, about 10 minutes, 175 F.
 While cream mixture heats, whisk egg yolks in a bowl.
 Slowly whisk in 2 cups heated cream mixture into egg yolk.
-Return mixture to double boiler and cook, stirring constantly, until mixture thickens, 7-14 minutes, 180 F.
+Return mixture to double boiler and cook, stirring constantly, until mixture thickens, about 7 minutes, 180 F.
+Remove from heat.
+Continue stirring constantly for 5 more minutes.
-Remove from heat and let cool until no longer steaming, 10-20 minutes.
+Let cool until no longer steaming, about 10 more minutes.
 Remove the vanilla beans and throw them away.
 Cover the mixture with plastic wrap.
 Refridgerate overnight.